jundalisay/sp/content/en/research/marco-polo/volume-1/book-1/chapter-12.md

-CHAPTER 25.
+## CHAPTER 25.
 How the Old Man came by His End.

 Now it came to pass, in the year of Christ’s Incarnation, 1252, that Alaü, Lord of the Tartars of the Levant, heard tell of these great crimes of the Old Man, and resolved to make an end of him.
 So he took and sent one of his Barons with a great Army to that Castle, and they besieged it for three years, but they could not take it, so strong was it.
 And indeed if they had had food within it never would have been taken.
 But after being besieged those three years they ran short of victual, and were taken.
 The Old Man was put to death with all his men [and the Castle with its Garden of Paradise was 146levelled with the ground].
 And since that time he has had no successor; and there was an end to all his villainies.{1}

-CHAPTER XXVI.
+## CHAPTER 26.
 The City of Sapurgan.

 On leaving the Castle, you ride over fine plains and beautiful valleys, and pretty hill-sides producing excellent grass pasture, and abundance of fruits, and all other products.
 Armies are glad to take up their quarters here on account of the plenty that exists.
 This kind of country extends for six days’ journey, with a goodly number of towns and villages, in which the people are worshippers of Mahommet.
 Sometimes also you meet with a tract of desert extending for 50 or 60 miles, or somewhat less, and in these deserts you find no water, but have to carry it along with you.
 The beasts do without drink until you have got across the desert tract and come to watering places.